dotnet/docs/docs/core/runtime-config/garbage-collector.md

 > [!TIP]
 > If you're setting the option in *runtimeconfig.json*, specify a decimal value.
 If you're setting the option as an environment variable, specify a hexadecimal value.
 For example, to specify a heap hard limit of 200 mebibytes (MiB), the values would be 209715200 for the JSON file and 0xC800000 or C800000 for the environment variable.

-### Per-object-heap limit percents
+### Per-object-heap hard limit percents

-You can specify the GC's allowable heap usage on a per-object-heap basis.
+You can specify the GC's heap hard limit on a per-object-heap basis.
 The different heaps are the large object heap (LOH), small object heap (SOH), and pinned object heap (POH).

 - If you specify a value for any of the `DOTNET_GCHeapHardLimitSOHPercent`, `DOTNET_GCHeapHardLimitLOHPercent`, or `DOTNET_GCHeapHardLimitPOHPercent` settings, you must also specify a value for `DOTNET_GCHeapHardLimitSOHPercent` and `DOTNET_GCHeapHardLimitLOHPercent`.
 If you don't, the runtime will fail to initialize.
 - These settings are ignored if `DOTNET_GCHeapHardLimitSOH`, `DOTNET_GCHeapHardLimitLOH`, and `DOTNET_GCHeapHardLimitPOH` are specified.